resource-watch/slate/source/includes/api/_graph.md

 }
 ```

 This endpoint returns a list of dataset sorted by the number of times these datasets were marked as favorite by users.
-The returned list is sorted descending, from the datasets with higher favorite count to the ones with lower count.
+The returned list is sorted descending, from the datasets with higher favorite count to the ones with a lower count.

 If successful, this endpoint will return 200 OK, containing the list of sorted datasets in the `data` index of the response body.
-Each element of the list contains the dataset id in the `id` property, and the number of times the dataset was marked as favorite by a user in the `count.low` property.
+Each element of the list contains the dataset id in the `id` property and the number of times the dataset was marked as favorite by a user in the `count.low` property.

 ### Filters

-> Filtering most liked datasets datasets by application:
+> Filtering most liked datasets by application:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/graph/query/most-liked-datasets?application=gfw